Hawaii Vacation Costs for Couples, Families, and Groups

 When you get to Hawaii after your flight, the next step is to find somewhere to stay.
 Hotels and vacation rentals are popular, but you also have to determine which one works best for your budget when including parking and food costs.

 Getting to Hawaii is half the battle, but booking accommodations for when you get there is also essential for budgeting your stay.
-The primary things that need to be budgeting for accommodations include:
+The primary things that need to be budgeted for accommodations include the following:

 There are multiple ways to configure accommodations that can work for your budget.